 Sufficient time should be provided for the core NSP team to review the key findings from the data consolidation.
 Where all data are available to populate the data consolidation tools, it will take a maximum period of one month to complete the data consolidation and additonal month to review and update the tools and findings (estiamted total period of 2 months).
 Where data is not readily available and accessible, an additional period of one month extra should be allocated to the process (estimated total period of 3 months for data consolidation, review and documentation of findings), and where subnational level data consolidation is conducted, the overall process may require additional time.
 The more subnational levels, the longer the preparation time required.
 We suggest the national and subnational data consolidation be conducted in parallel.

-Where all data is available to populate the data consolidation tool, we suggest to use first month to complete the data consolidation and the second month for the review and update of the tools and findings.
+Where all data is available to populate the data consolidation tool, we suggest using first month to complete the data consolidation and the second month for the review and update of the tools and findings.
 Routine automation would considerably shorten this process!